 Drawer Scores

-A while back, dishwasher drawers (exactly what they sound like) were all the remodeling rage.
+A while back, dishwasher drawers were all the remodeling rage.
 But many kitchen pros claim they were problematic (leaks, functionality).
 Drawers definitely are still an option, but these days they are used to store microwaves and as separate warming drawers.
 Microwave drawer units are significantly pricier than countertop or above-the-range models.

 All in the Details

-In general, trends are running toward sleek, streamlined pieces.
-That means less-obtrusive cabinet handles, flush-fronted appliances, and panels that conceal dishwashers and fridges with faux fronts to match your cabinets.
+Trends are running toward sleek, streamlined pieces.
+That means less-obtrusive cabinet handles (or none at all), flush-fronted appliances, and panels that conceal dishwashers and fridges.

-Decorative hardware, mostly on ranges, can add a punch of metallic flair or color to your kitchen.
+Decorative hardware can add a punch of metallic flair or color to your kitchen.
 Plus, it’s usually a cheap way to make a model look customized.

-Most dishwashers now hold three adjustable racks, making it easier to squeeze in anything from large pots to a shot glass.
+Most dishwashers now hold three adjustable racks, making it easier to squeeze in more stuff.